 When they come back, you must be right out there and prepare to give Madame Queen more space — now!
 Try to quickly enlist a helper during this “crisis” who either can do the clanging and banging, or fetch the stuff you’ll need.

 First, immediately either reverse the deep supers of the swarming hive, or give the colony another deep super of clean empty frames, placed at the very top of the stack directly under the lid.
 After the bees have settled back in a bit and you see a large population, you’ll likely need to do a split.
 Don’t walk away, figuring you can come back later and do this.
 It must be done right away if you want to keep the hive intact.

-We'll discuss these, and other swarm prevention measures I mentioned in future blog posts (check my full blog post list here).
+We’ll discuss these, and other swarm prevention measures I mentioned in future blog posts.
 If you have any of the good beekeeping books such as The Hive and the Honeybee or The ABC XYZ of Bee Culture, around, they cover this subject very well, complete with great photos.
 A veteran beekeeping mentor can also explain and show you what must be done.

 Don’t be afraid to admit that you still don’t know it all when it comes to beekeeping.
 (Hint: nobody really does; we’re all still learning!)
 Having bees in your backyard is a privilege and an opportunity to marvel and learn, and swarming is an incredible sight.
 But once is enough — too much swarming and you’ll be out of bees and have to start all over.
 That’s both expensive and unnecessary.
 Good luck!

 Mary Moss-Sprague is a certified Master Gardener and Master Food Preserver in Corvallis, Ore., and author of Stand Up and Garden: The No-digging, No-tilling, No-stooping Approach to Growing Vegetables and Herbs.